 At a time when the right to conscientious objection is being eroded internationally the Memorial will significantly raise awareness of conscientious objectors and opposition to war, past, present and future and insure that the noble history of resistance to wars is not ignored.
 It will highlight the fact that Britain was the first country to recognise a legal right to conscientious objection to conscription and be a permanent space for public reflection on the implications of war.

 The Memorial will invite millions of visitors to one of Scotland’s most prominent sites to reflect on the traditions of individual liberty, humanism, and internationalism that shape current political and cultural norms such as tolerance and diversity.
 An enduring locus of reflection on the role of those who resist dominant and hegemonic norms the Memorial will be a counterpoint to the near ubiquitous war memorials that imply that war is necessary, suggesting a better way, through peace building and conflict resolution.

-An associated programme of activities includes: an Art History Club has involved school students in thinking about the memorial as public art in the context of so many war memorials and in creating their own ideas for a memorial; publication on this website of resources on conscientious objection and war resistance; and an adult education programme on the Legacies of Resistance to the First World War, run by Workers Education Association Scotland and Edinburgh Peace & Justice Centre.
+An associated programme of activities includes: an Art History Club has involved school students in thinking about the memorial as public art in the context of so many war memorials and in creating their own ideas for a memorial; publication on this website of resources on conscientious objection and war resistance; and an adult education programme on the Legacies of Resistance to the First World War, run by Workers Education Association Scotland and Peace & Justice (formerly the Edinburgh Peace & Justice Centre).

 The project budget is £167,773.00.
 To date we raised £67,441 (including in-kind donations) and have spent £14,640.
 This means that to complete the project we need to raise just over £100,000 more.
 Individual donations have ranged from 15 to £20,000.
 We are now seeking grants from a number of funding bodies but still welcome donations!